1985 Chicago Bears season: Super Bowl

 One oddity in the Bears victory was that Payton had a relatively poor performance statistically running the ball and never scored a touchdown in Super Bowl XX, his first and only Super Bowl appearance in a Hall of Fame career.
 However, if one views the game and watches the Patriots' defense, it is clear that their primary goal was stopping Payton and he frequently had three and four defenders keyed on him on nearly every play.
 This allowed the rest of the Bears' offense far more opportunities to score than had the Patriots employed a more balanced defense.
 Ultimately Payton was the Bears' leading rusher during the game, but the Patriots defense held him to only 61 yards on 22 carries, with his longest run being only 7 yards.
 He was given several opportunities to score near the goal line, but New England stopped him every time before he reached the end zone (such as his 2-yard loss from the New England 3-yard line a few plays before Butler's second field goal, and his 2-yard run from the 4-yard line right before McMahon's first rushing touchdown).
 Thus, Chicago head coach Mike Ditka opted to go for other plays to counter the Patriots defense.
 Perry's touchdown and McMahon's rushing touchdowns are widely considered as scoring opportunities that were denied to Payton.
 Ditka has since gone on record stating that his biggest regret of his career was not creating a scoring opportunity for Payton during the game.

 McMahon, who completed 12 out of 20 passes for 256 yards, became the first quarterback in a Super Bowl to score 2 rushing touchdowns.
 Bears receiver Willie Gault finished the game with 129 receiving yards on just 4 receptions, an average of over 32.2 yards per catch.
 He also returned 4 kickoffs for 49 yards.
 Suhey had 11 carries for 52 yards and a touchdown, and caught a pass for 24 yards.
 Singletary tied a Super Bowl record with 2 fumble recoveries.

 Eason became the first Super Bowl starting quarterback to fail to complete a pass, going 0 for 6 attempts.
 The Bears also dominated Patriots starting running back James, holding him to 1 yard on 5 carries, with 1 fumble.
 Grogan completed 17 out of 30 passes for 177 yards and 1 touchdown, with 2 interceptions.
 Although Fullback Tony Collins was the Patriots leading rusher, he was limited to just 4 yards on 3 carries, and caught 2 passes for 19 yards.
 New England receiver Stephen Starring returned 7 kickoffs for 153 yards and caught 2 passes for 39 yards.

+The Bears held a victory parade in the Chicago Loop on January 27, missing by several hours the Space Shuttle Challenger disaster that would ultimately make the win an afterthought in the American public.